 - 1. Information to include in history: - a.
-Complete description of presenting features, including full history and all pertinent physical findings (positive and negative).
-The physical examination must comment on the following: skin, mucous membranes, heart, lungs, abdomen (including presence or absence of a palpable spleen), and extremities.

-- b.
-Specify the presence or absence of symptoms at initial presentation and throughout evaluation/treatment course. - c.
+Complete description of presenting features, including full history and all pertinent physical findings (positive and negative). - b.
+Specify presence or absence of symptoms at initial presentation and throughout evaluation/treatment course.

+- c.
 Summary of diagnostic evaluation, including list of any/all treatments with dates. - d.
-Medical history and all medications with dosages. - e.
-Specify ethnicity, place of ancestral origin, and any family history of anemia, hemoglobinopathy, thalasemmia, or other blood disorders. - 2.
+Specify ethnicity, place of ancestral origin, and any family history of anemia, hemoglobinopathy, thalassemia, or other blood disorders. - e.
+Indicate presence or absence of a palpable spleen on physical examination. - f.
+Specify presence or absence of any ongoing symptoms. - g.
+List current medications with dosages. - 2.
 Consultation report from any specialty provider and all subsequent consultation notes. - 3.
-Results of all testing performed in the course of diagnosis, evaluation, and management of thalassemia/hemoglobinopathy, including laboratory studies, imaging, and any other ancillary tests.
-The below-listed studies must be included: - a.
-Current complete blood count (CBC) with red blood cell (RBC) indices - b.
+Laboratory studies required: - a.
+Current CBC with RBC indices - b.
 Peripheral smear - c.
 Iron studies (total serum iron, total iron binding capacity, and iron saturation) - d.
 Ferritin - e.
 Hemoglobin electrophoresis - f.
-Reticulocyte count - g.
-If the spleen is palpated on physical exam, an abdominal ultrasound is required (radiology report is sufficient) - 4.
-Form FL4 with return to duty and ALC status, if service member did not meet retention standards. - 5.
-If any of the substantiating documentation listed above is not included in the waiver package, document and explain to the waiver authority the reason for omission. - B. Renewal Waiver Request: - 1 Updated AMS with interval history, including: - a.
+Reticulocyte count - 4.
+Results of any other testing performed during diagnosis, evaluation, and management of thalassemia/hemoglobinopathy, including laboratory studies, imaging, and any other ancillary studies.
+If the spleen is palpated on physical exam, an abdominal ultrasound is required (radiology report is sufficient). - 5.
+FL4 with return to duty and ALC status if servicemember didn't meet retention standards.

+Note: Specify in the aeromedical summary any reasoning/justification for not including items listed above with the submitted waiver package.

+- 1. Updated AMS with interval history, including: - a.
 Complete updated history and physical examination.
 Include report of any new subjective symptoms or objective findings. - b.
-Complete list of current medications with dates of initiation, dosages, and all adverse effects. - 2 All relevant interval consultation reports from specialty providers. - 3 Results of all interval testing performed in the course of ongoing thalassemia/hemoglobinopahty evaluation and management, including laboratory studies, imaging, and any other ancillary tests. - 4 Current CBC with RBC indices. - 5 Form FL4 with return to duty and ALC status, if service member did not meet retention standards. - 6 If any of the substantiating documentation listed above is not included in the waiver package, document and explain to the waiver authority the reason for omission.
+Complete list of current medications with dates of initiation, dosages, and all adverse effects. - 2.
+All relevant interval consultation reports from specialty providers. - 3.
+Results of all interval testing performed in the course of ongoing thalassemia/hemoglobinopathy evaluation and management, including laboratory studies, imaging, and any other ancillary tests. - 4.
+Current CBC with RBC indices. - 5.
+FL4 with return to duty and ALC status if servicemember didn't meet retention standards.

+Note: Specify in the aeromedical summary any reasoning/justification for not including items listed above with the submitted waiver package.

 Of the thousands of different hemoglobin abnormalities that are known, the most common hemoglobin disorders are the thalassemia syndromes and sickle cell disease.
 The term thalassemia refers to a spectrum of diseases that are associated with reduced or absent synthesis of either the α -globin or β -globin chain of the hemoglobin molecule.
-More common thalassemia syndromes include asymptomatic carrier states (minima), α -thalassemia trait (minor), β -thalassemia trait (minor), β -thalassemia intermedia, and β -thalassemia major.
+More common thalassemia syndromes include asymptomatic carrier states (minima), α -thalassemia trait (minor), β - thalassemia trait (minor), β -thalassemia intermedia, and β -thalassemia major.
 Other types of thalassemia are rarer, such as delta-beta-thalassemia ($\delta\beta$ -thalassemia).